pranavjoshi-hub/term-deposit-subscription/README.md

 3. K-Nearest Neighbours

 ## Model Performance
 The Logistic Regression model outperformed the Gaussian Naive Bayes model by some distance and the KNN model only marginally.
-a.
-Baseline Model Performance:
-i. **Gaussian Naive-Bayes** - 85.9%
-ii. **Logistic Regression** - 89.4%
-iii. **K-Nearest Neighbors** - 89%

-b.
-Optimized Model Performance:
-i. **Logistic Regression** - 89.4%
-ii. **K-Nearest Neighbors** - 89.3%
+Therefore, I optimized the Logistic Regression and KNN models to get the following results.

+1. Logistic Regression - **89.4%**
+2. K-Nearest Neighbours - **89.3%**

 ## Project Results
 * The model shall enable the bank during promotional campaigns to identify and focus on potential clients who are predicted to subscribe to the term deposit.